wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    * https://learn.hashicorp.com/tutorials/vault/cubbyhole-response-wrapping
    * https://www.vaultproject.io/docs/concepts/response-wrapping
    * <a target="_blank" href="https://www.youtube.com/watch?v=BkL_lYCeCxY">VIDEO</a>: Using the Cubbyhole Secret's Engine in HashiCorp Vault to Securely Share Secrets
+   <br /><br />

-   BTW, the wrapping token can be revoked (just like any other token) to minimize risk of unauthorized access (especially in a "Break Glass" scenario after a breach).
+   BTW, the wrapping token can be revoked (just like any other token) to minimize risk of unauthorized access (especially in a "Break Glass" stop-loss action after a breach).

 1. <strong>database</strong> contains SQL to 1- create the database, 2- populate with data, 3- define roles